 The ADA Prohibits Disability Discrimination in Many Areas of Life

-To prevent discrimination against people with disabilities, the ADA sets out requirements that apply to many of the situations you encounter in everyday life.
-Employers, state and local governments, businesses that are open to the public, commercial facilities, transportation providers, and telecommunication companies all have to follow the requirements of the ADA.
+To prevent discrimination against people with disabilities, the ADA sets out requirements for many situations you encounter in everyday life.
+Employers, state and local governments, businesses that are open to the public, all have to follow ADA standards.

 What is the Pueblo ADA Advisory committee’s mission?

-According to Sharon Campbell, co-chair of the advisory committee that offers guidance to city and county leaders on how to make Pueblo more accessible, some areas at two facilities — the Colorado State Fairgrounds and Pueblo Ice Arena — require greater accessibility.
+At the top of the list are two facilities — the Colorado State Fairgrounds and Pueblo Ice Arena — require greater accessibility.

-Campbell said the committee believes there are multiple entrances at the fairgrounds that lack accessibility for people who use a wheelchair or live with other mobility impairments.
-Passes for handicap parking are also lacking, she said, adding that the committee hopes to work with state fair leaders to address the issues.
+There are multiple entrances at the fairgrounds that lack accessibility for people who use a wheelchair or have mobility impairments.
+The committee is also working to address passes for handicap parking at the grounds.

 ADA committee eyes new projects